glynnreid/scaling-archer/README.md

 5. Type _vagrant up<enter>_

 The first time will take quite a while.
 Vagrant will download a VirtualBox image (called a "Box") which is about 750 Mb.
 It will do this only once.
-The box comes configured with the entire LAMP stack, BEHAT, PHANTOMJS, DRUSH, and a few other bits.
+The box comes configured with the entire LAMP stack, BEHAT, PHANTOMJS, DRUSH (and RR), and a few other bits.

+New*

+Now has a static IP : 192.168.50.4 and a git repository available as

+	vagrant@192.168.50.4:code.git

 Testing BEHAT
 --------------